Skip to content

 This section captures common syntactic forms in FuncScript’s JSON-superset language.
 Each construct can be combined with others so long as the overall value remains JSON-compatible.

-Infix expressions
+Infix Expressions

 Operators support infix usage, including arithmetic and logical comparisons: